National Institute for Safety and Health at Work

 The National Institute for Safety and Health at Work (Instituto Nacional de Seguridad y Salud en el Trabajo, INSST) is an autonomous agency of the Government of Spain.
 The INSST is considered a technical-scientific agency entrusted with the task of analyze and research on safety and health conditions at work, as well of promoting and supporting the improvement of them, in order to achieve a decrease in occupational hazards, work accidents and occupational diseases.

 The INSST, in the framework of its responsibilities, is responsible for ensuring coordination, supporting the exchange of information and experiences between the different public administrations and it especially encourages and supports the implementation of safety and health promotion activities by the Spanish regions.
 Likewise, it provides, in agreement with the competent Administrations, specialized technical support for certification, testing and accreditation.

-At the European Union level, it acts as the national reference center, guaranteeing the coordination and transmission of the information that it must provide at the national level, in particular with regard to the European Agency for Safety and Health at Work and its Network.
+At the European Union level, it acts as the national reference centre, guaranteeing the coordination and transmission of the information that it must provide at the national level, in particular with regard to the European Agency for Safety and Health at Work and its Network.